InspiringGroup/inspiringgroup.github.io/_pages/openings.md

 ## Future Members

 <div class="largefont">
-We are looking for new Ph.D. students, Postdocs, Master students and undergraduate students to join our Group.
+We have multiple opennings for new Ph.D. students, Postdocs, Master students and undergraduate students to join our Group.
+Our group is well funded.
 Collaborators are not limited to students who have enrolled in Tsinghua University.
 </div>

 ### A letter to future members: